 Which Google My Business Post is The Best?

-Among all Google Business Profile post types, ‘What’s new’ posts offer the most versatility for businesses, accommodating various situations and allowing extensive information inclusion.
+Among all Google Business Profile post types, ‘What’s new’ posts give the most flexibility, fitting many situations and allowing more information.

 Which Google My Business Post Image Size is The Best?